 Below are our most common event types.

-Each year the Simons Center supports 8-10 one-week workshops at the Center.
-These are concentrated periods of activity in a focused area of interest to the Center.
-In addition to providing the administrative support for a workshop, the Center supports 25 to 30 participants who are invited to the Center for the workshop.
-This support includes travel and local lodging for all participants.
-A workshop normally will have 3 to 5 talks a day with breaks for lunch and afternoon, but the details of the schedule are left to the organizers.
+Each year the Simons Center host 10 – 20 one-week workshops.
+These are concentrated periods of activity in a focused area.
+In addition to providing the administrative support for a workshop, the Center supports 25 – 35 participants, who are invited to the Center for the workshop.
+This support includes travel and local lodging.
+A workshop normally will have 3 to 5 talks a day with breaks for lunch and afternoon tea, but the details of the schedule are left to the organizers.

 If you would like to organize an event that does not fit the categories above please select “other” on the “submit your proposal” form.